Greedy Algorithms and Kolmogorov Widths in Banach Spaces: Abstract

 \section{Abstract}

 Let $X$ be a Banach space and $\mathcal{K}$ be a compact subset in $X$.
-We consider a greedy algorithm for finding $n$-dimensional subspace $V_n\subset X$ which can be used to approximate the elements of $\mathcal{K}$.
+We consider a greedy algorithm for finding an $n$-dimensional subspace $V_n\subset X$ which can be used to approximate the elements of $\mathcal{K}$.
 We are interested in how well the space $V_n$ approximates the elements of $\mathcal{K}$.
-For this purpose we compare the greedy algorithm with the Kolmogorov, width which is the best possible error one can approximate $\mathcal{K}$ by $n-$dimensional subspaces.
+For this purpose we compare the performance of greedy algorithm measured by $\sigma_n(\mathcal{K})_X:=\dist(\mathcal{K},V_n)_X$ with the Kolmogorov width $d_n(\mathcal{K})_X$ which is the best possible error one can achieve when approximating $\mathcal{K}$ by $n$-dimensional subspaces.
 Various results in this direction have been given, e.g., in Binev et al. (SIAM J. Math.
 Anal.
 (2011)), DeVore et al. (Constr.
 Approx. (2013)) and Wojtaszczyk (J. Math.
 Anal.
 Appl.
 (2015)).
 The purpose of the present paper is to continue this line.
-We shall show that under some additional assumptions the results in the above-mentioned papers can be improved.
+We shall show that there exists a constant $C>0$ such that \beqq \sigma_n(\mathcal{K})_X\leq C n^{-s+\mu}\big(\log(n+2)\big)^{\min(s,1/2)}, \quad \ n\geq 1\,, \eeqq if Kolmogorov widths $d_n(\mathcal{K})_X$ decay as $n^{-s}$ and the Banach-Mazur distance between an arbitrary $n$-dimensional subspace $V_n \subset X$ and $\ell_2^n$ satisfies $d(V_n,\ell_2^n)\leq C_1 n^\mu$.
+In particular, when some additional information about the set $\mathcal{K}$ is given then there is no logarithmic factor in this estimate.